You purchase an electronic gadget from Amazon or Flipkart. On the payment page, you can pay upfront or you can opt for No-cost EMI from your bank.

 Let’s see what this means.

-- A few days, the bank will convert Y into EMI.
+- A few days later, the bank will convert purchase amount (X) into EMIs.
+5,000 per month for 6 months.

 - You will have to pay GST on the interest amount.
 Now, the GST paid is an extra cost to you.

-Let’s try to understand with the help of an example.
+Let’s try to understand with the help of another example .

 The cost of the product is Rs 1,01,999.